mesosphere/dcos-commons/docs/pages/operations-guide.md

 * SSL certificates.
 * Configuration files with sensitive data.

 The content of a secret is copied and made available within the pod.
-Refer to [Developer Guide] (developer-guide.md) for more information about how DC/OS secrets are integration in SDK-based services.
+Refer to [Developer Guide](developer-guide.md) for more information about how DC/OS secrets are integration in SDK-based services.
 If the content of the secret is changed, the relevant pod needs to be restarted so that it can get updated content from the secret store. e both.

 **Note:** Secrets are available only in Enterprise DC/OS 1.0 onwards.
 [Learn more about the secrets store](https://docs.mesosphere.com/1.9/security/secrets/).